NishchayAnand/software-engineering/Java Fundamentals/Java Platforms/Java EE/J2EE.md

   - **Enterprise JavaBeans (EJBs) Component Model:** Specifies the standards and guidelines for building server-side components (software entities) that handle the core business logic of an enterprise application.
 J2EE promoted `Enterprise JavaBeans (EJBs)` as the core component model for managing business objects, providing built-in declarative support for middleware services such as **Lifecycle Management**, **Transaction Management**, **Concurrency Control**, **Security**, **Remote Access** and **Distribution**.

-- **Containers:** Containers are the system-level software entities that provide pre-built middleware services that components in enterprise applications can leverage to deal with the low-level infrastructure management tasks.
-Each component model typically has its corresponding container.
+- **Containers:** Containers are the system-level software entities that provide pre-built middleware services that components in enterprise applications can leverage to deal with the low-level infrastructure concerns.
+Each component model typically has its own container, providing specific services and functionalities tailored to the needs of that component type.
 Some of the key component containers in J2EE include:

-- **Web Container:** Resource (connection) Pooling, Session Management, Request Handling, Error Handling, Security.
+  - **Web Container:** Provide the necessary middleware services to manage the execution of `Servlets` components within web applications.

-- **Enterprise JavaBeans (EJB) Container:** Lookup, Configuration, Lifecycle Managament, Security, Concurrency Control, Remote Access, Transaction Management.
+  - **Enterprise JavaBeans (EJB) Container:** Provide the necessary middleware services to manage the execution of `Enterprise JavaBeans (EJBs)` within enterprise applications.

 ## Limitations associated with J2EE